Garda reports ‘high level of compliance’ to travel restrictions

 A major policing operation was put in place over the weekend with checkpoints across the country to ensure people complied with public health guidelines, over fears people would travel to holiday homes due to the fine weather.

-Department of Taoiseach Assistant general secretary at the Department of the Taoiseach Liz Canavan said there had been a “very high level of compliance” with the guidelines, and called for people to continue to adhere to the restrictions over the coming weeks.
+Department of Taoiseach Assistant general secretary at the Department of the Taoiseach Liz Canavan said on Tuesday there had been a “very high level of compliance” with the guidelines over the bank holiday weekend and called for people to continue to adhere to the restrictions over the coming weeks.

 “We are at a delicate and critical point in trying to figure out how to proceed,” she said during a media briefing at Government Buildings in Dublin.